Mohamed Zidan: Werder Bremen and Mainz 05

 Fans of Mainz loved Zidan since his loan spell with the red shirt in which he managed to dazzle them with his skills, talent, and goals.
 The most notable show of talent was in a game against Bayern Munich during the 2005–06 season.
 Zidan earned a man of the match award when he dribbled past Philipp Lahm and scored against Oliver Kahn.
 Whilst loaned to Mainz, Zidan scored a goal against the club he was contracted to, Werder Bremen, in 14 seconds.
-This marked it as the fastest goal scored in the Bundesliga season and is ranked sixth as the quick fastest scored goals in the Bundesliga's history.
+This marked it as the fastest goal scored in the Bundesliga season and is ranked sixth among the fastest scored goals in the Bundesliga's history.

 In an interview with Bild in Germany, Zidan admitted that he had high aspirations and had ambitions to play in either "Barcelona, Real Madrid, Liverpool or Manchester United".
 He stated that he wanted to play for Barcelona within the next three years to play alongside Brazilian sensation Ronaldinho or Liverpool to play with Steven Gerrard.

 During the 2007 season Zidan contributed many spectacular goals, but could not save Mainz from relegation.
 The club had only been able to score 34 goals in the entire season, 13 of which, despite having played for less than half of a season, came from the Egyptian forward's feet.
 Unfortunately Zidan's hard-work and valuable solo contribution was insufficient to prevent Mainz from the depths of despair of being relegated to the second division.
 However, Zidan's work was noticed by number of top established clubs based in Spain, France and England as well as German champions VfB Stuttgart.